kpuryear/kpuryear.github.io/_posts/2018-2-1-Transmit.md

+---
+layout: post
+title: How Spacecraft Transmit Data from Space
+---

-How to transmit Data from Space!
+How to transmit data from Space!